WCBROW01/factorial-rs/README.md

 Options:
 -i, --interactive		Start in interactive mode.
 Default if no arguments are passed.
 (NOT IMPLEMENTED YET) -n, --number NUMBER		Input number to calculate the factorial of.
 -t, --threads THREADS		Number of threads to calculate the factorial with.
-(Automatically determined if not passed)
+(Automatically determined if not passed) -p, --print		Print the generated factorial to the screen.
 ```